Giratena/HapticPDF/README.md

 HapticPDF sends haptic commands via **EDI (Easy Device Integration)**.
 You need EDI running locally to use haptic feedback.
 - [EDI on GitHub](https://github.com/NoGRo/Edi)

+HapticPDF requires **Node.js** to run the local server.
+- Download and install it from [nodejs.org](https://nodejs.org) (LTS version recommended)
+- No `npm install` is needed — the server uses only Node.js built-in modules

 ## Support

 Normally I do translations for Japanese -> English!
 If you enjoy the projects I do, consider supporting me on [Patreon](https://patreon.com/Giratena).